kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 ## Tuning Forks
 ::::::Activity

-At your table should be an tuning fork with an unknown frequency.
+At your table should be a tuning fork with an unknown frequency.

 :::Note
-There is only one per table so if you can't find it, it might be that the group at your table is using it.
+There is only one tuning fork per table.
+If you can't find it, it might be that the group at your table is using it.
 :::

 :::Exercise